psi4/psi4/doc/sphinxman/source/psithoninput.rst

 Tables of Results
 =================

-The results of computations can be compactly tabulated with the :py:func:`~text.Table` Psithon function.
+The results of computations can be compactly tabulated with the :py:func:`~p4util.text.Table` Psithon function.
 For example, in the following potential energy surface scan for water ::

     molecule h2o {